ItalyStrap/theme-json-generator/docs/01-basic-usage.md

 }
 ```

+You can find more information about hwo to encode PHP array to JSON [here](https://www.php.net/manual/en/function.json-encode.php).

 Adhering to the WordPress Theme JSON schema is vital for creating valid JSON files.
 The `validate` command assists in ensuring your configurations meet the schema requirements.
 Future schema updates are seamlessly integrated, allowing your configurations to evolve without needing constant documentation checks.

 The Entrypoint: Your Configuration Hub